Tax identifiers

 A tax identifier always contains a createdTime

 .
-When a tax identifier is associated with a customer, its state changes, or the holder's name and address is added, then the time these events occurred is reflected in the updatedTime
+When a tax identifier is associated with a customer, its state changes or the holder's name and address are added, then the time these events occurred is reflected in the updatedTime

 field.